Dongting Lake: Environmental issues

 The agricultural colonization of the region began in ancient times, and by the 19th century much of the lake's shallower areas had been destroyed to create farmland.
 After 1949 a new round of wetland drainage destroyed much of what remained, leaving only a fraction of the original wetland intact, though some of that area has subsequently been returned to wetland conditions.
 Nonetheless, along with Poyang Lake, it remains one of the largest lakes in China, and is an important wintering area for migratory birds.
 It has been designated as a protected Ramsar site since 1992.

-In 2007 fears were expressed that China's finless porpoise, a native of the lake, might follow the baiji, the Yangtze river dolphin, into extinction.
+In 2007, fears were expressed that China's finless porpoise, a native of the lake, might follow the baiji, the Yangtze river dolphin, into extinction.
 There have been calls for action to save the finless porpoise, of which there are about 1400 left living, with approximately 700 to 900 in the Yangtze, and approximately another 500 in Poyang and Dongting Lakes.
 The 2007 population levels were less than half the 1997 levels, and the population continues to drop at a rate of 7.3 per cent per year.
 Pressure on the finless porpoise population on Poyang Lake comes from the high numbers of ships passing through, as well as sand dredging.

-After flooding of the Yangtze River in late June 2007, approximately 2 billion mice were displaced from the islands of the lake when water was released from the Three Gorges Dam to control the excess.
-The mice invaded surrounding communities, damaging crops and dikes and forcing the government to construct walls and ditches to control the population.
+After flooding of the Yangtze River in late June 2007, approximately 2 billion reed voles were displaced from the islands of the lake when water was released from the Three Gorges Dam to control the excess.
+The rodents invaded surrounding communities, damaging crops and dikes and forcing the government to construct walls and ditches to control the population.
 Villagers killed an estimated 2 million mice by beating them to death or using poisons, which also had an adverse effect on their predators.

 A restoration project, the Sino-Norwegian Project of Biodiversity Protection Management, began in 2005.
 According to a 2007 article in the China Daily, "[The Dongting Lake area] will be restored to a sustainable biodiversity environment within five to 10 years".